StephenMoreOSU/rad_gen/docs/dev/code-structure.rst

 * ``ram.py``: BRAM and related circuitry & testbench implementation(s)

 Following modules are used to write out raw spice netlists for each legal mode of operation.
-The majority of COFFE creates the spice netlists libs from data structure objects, however, because of time constraints to refactoring, the below files still write out raw spice.
+The majority of COFFE creates the spice netlists libraries from data structure objects, however, as some refactoring remains to be done, the below files still write out raw spice.

-* ``basic_subcircuits.py``: Writes out basic subcircuits, like transistor, inverter, nand, etc primatives.
+* ``basic_subcircuits.py``: Writes out basic subcircuits, like transistor, inverter, nand, and other primitives.
 * ``ff_subcircuits.py``: flip-flop subcircuits.
 * ``lut_subcircuits.py``: lookup table subcircuits.
-* ``load_subcircuits.py``: load related subcircuits.
+* ``load_subcircuits.py``: subcircuits used to model FPGA loads.

 The following modules are for data structures used in COFFE

-* ``constants.py``: Constsants used in COFFE
+* ``constants.py``: Constants used in COFFE
 * ``data_structs.py``: Data structures used in COFFE
 * ``circuit_baseclasses.py``: Base classes for (legacy) circuit objects in COFFE

 The following modules are for parsing outputs, plotting results, and debugging.

-* ``plotting.py``: Generates pie plots for area, delay, power breakdowns of COFFE results.
+* ``plotting.py``: Generates pie plots for PPA breakdowns of COFFE results.
 * ``parsing.py``: Parses the COFFE output report to be processed or plotted downstream.
 * ``debug.py``: Debugging functionality for COFFE.